 Even so, most parents were glad to have more options, and sleep training saw a good-sized rise in popularity.

 During the 1980s, sleep training’s popularity saw another rise.
 After all, now it had been 30 years since the time of Dr. Spock – and some experts were able to see the results of studies based on sleep training.
 Psychologists, pediatricians, and doctors all had data to share.

 And as each expert presented their findings (usually along with a new sleep training methodology), the popularity and options available to the public continued to grow.

-Dr. Marc Weissbluth (the author of “Healthy Sleep Habits, Happy Child” – available on Amazon) was one such pioneer during this time period.
+Dr. Marc Weissbluth (the author of “Healthy Sleep Habits, Happy Child” – available on Amazon) was a pioneer during this time.
 He did years-long studies as a pediatrician and first started publishing his findings in 1982 in the journal “Sleep.”
 And the first edition of his book was published in 1987.
 For comparison, his book’s 4th edition was published in 2015.

 Another pioneer during this time is Richard Ferber, M.D., whose Ferber methods are still very popular to this day.
 The latest, 2006 edition of his book is called “Solve Your Child’s Sleep Problems.”
 It’s also available on Amazon.

 The 1980s were a welcome improvement to sleep training’s study and methods – and because of such, it saw a huge rise in popularity.

 Sleep Training’s Popularity Continues to Rise Since 2009

 The next big rise in popularity for sleep training started in 2009 (ish) with the growth of online content and social media.
 And, thanks to Google Trends, we can actually see it.
 Google Trends keep track of search queries to see how popular things are.